characteristics of living things, THERE ARE ONLY TWO CATEGORIES OF THINGS ON THE EARTH, THEY ARE LIVING THINGS AND NON-LIVING THINGS

 1 Nutrition characteristics of living things

-Living things take in nutrient materials from their surroundings by a process called feeding that they use for growth or to provide energy as a major characteristics of living things.
+Living things take in nutrient materials from their surroundings by a process called feeding that they use for growth or to provide energy as a major characteristic of living things.
 Nutrition is the process by which organisms obtain energy and raw materials from nutrients such as proteins, carbohydrates and fats.

 2 Respiration characteristics of living things